yadavrajsky/restaurant-manager/README.md

 # Restaurant Management System

 Welcome to the Restaurant Management System!
 This system helps manage restaurants, their menus, and menu items efficiently.
-Below is an overview of the key entities and their relationships.